MichaIng/DietPi-Docs/docs/dietpi_tools.md

     !!! hint "Automatic selection"

-        When you select any software for installation that requires a webserver (e.g. Pi-hole, Nextcloud, Webmin, installed via *Software Optimized*), DietPi will automatically install, configure and optimize your chosen *Webserver Preference*.
+        When you select any software for installation that requires a webserver (e.g. Pi-hole, Nextcloud, Webmin, installed via *Browse Software*), DietPi will automatically install, configure and optimize your chosen *Webserver Preference*.

         As a result you will not need to manually select/install a webserver stack.
 DietPi will do it all for you.